-Politics is not ultimately what matter most in this life, nor is it the answer to mankind's deepest needs.
+Politics is not ultimately what matters most in this life, nor is it the answer to mankind's deepest needs.
 The Gospel is.
 But as Jesus clearly taught, the Main Thing is not the Only Thing, and to truly love others as we love ourselves, there is a political component that cannot be denied.
 We must care deeply about the kind of society and culture in which we and others live.
-To ignore the political implications of wholistic Christian discipleship is not only irresponsible but immoral.
+Therefore, to ignore the political implications of wholistic Christian discipleship is not only irresponsible and indefensible but outright immoral.